LassoSoft/LassoGuide/lasso_guide_source/getstart/beginners/define-your-types.rst

 definition".
 This opening line tells Lasso that we are defining a type named "time_of_day".

-There are two basic things defined in the type definition: data members and methods (sometimes called "member methods" as they are members of the type).
+There are two basic components in a type definition: data members and methods (sometimes called "member methods" as they are members of the type).

 The code above defines two data members: "hour" and "time_info".
 This is done using the ``data`` keyword, an optional access level keyword (``public``,